 - Application Fee: Per § 27-40-410, there is no limit to the maximum fee that a landlord can charge.
-However, property managers and owners should charge a reasonable amount to cover the costs of processing the rental application and avoid charging exorbitant fees.
+However, property managers and owners should charge a reasonable amount to cover the costs of processing the application and avoid charging exorbitant fees.
 Otherwise, they may have difficulty finding someone to rent the property.

 - Security Deposits: State law does not put a cap or maximum on a security deposit or pet deposit that a landlord can charge.
 However, cities and counties can impose their caps on security deposits.
 At the end of the lease, landlords must return the security deposit but can deduct any accrued rent and damages to the property caused by the tenant.
 Any deductions taken from the security deposit must be itemized by the landlord and sent to the tenant.

 Under these laws, property owners are not allowed to ask about the following: